Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson5/README.md

 ## Compile the hello_world module and run hello_world sample to use the new module

-These steps will guide you compile the Azure gateway SDK's hello_world module on your Intel NUC.
+These steps will guide you through compilation of Azure gateway SDK's hello_world module on your Intel NUC.
 The module's source code is in the `module/hello_world/` folder.
 In the `hello_world.c`, it add a line `printf("%d: %s\n", ++count, HELLOWORLD_MESSAGE);` to print the message before send it out.

 Please follow the [Compile and run Azure gateway SDK module and sample application](#) for detailed walkthough of the steps below.